mirconanni/TandK_CNR/Location_extraction/readme.md

 # Location Extractor
 An open-source implementation of the algorithm for adaptive trajectory segmentation and extracting the locations based on the mobility history of a user.
 The mobility history includes poisition information of the user during a specific period of time.

+## Input Parameters
+Adaptive trajectory segmentation receives the following required parameters:
+* points: list of points, each point as a list of longitude, latitude and unix timestamp.
+* uid: the id of the user, to be added to the resulting trajectory objects.

+and some optional parameters, among which the important ones are:
+* max_speed: Used for trajectory segmentation
+* space_treshold: If the spatial distance between two consecutive points **A** and **B** in user's positions sequence is higher than this threshold, the point A is considered as the last point of the previous trajectory and point B is considered as the starting point of the new trajectory.
+* time_treshold: If the temporal difference between two consecutive points **A** and **B** in user's positions sequence is higher than this threshold, the point A is considered as the last point of the previous trajectory and point B is considered as the starting point of the new trajectory.

+The location extractor receives the following input parameters:
+* kmin: minimum *k* for XMeans clustering
+* kmax: maximum *k* for XMeans clustering
+* xmeans_df: distance function for XMeans clustering
+* singlelinkage_df: distance function for computing pairwise distances between cluster centers returned by XMeans
+* is_outlier: a statistical test function for identifying outliers
+* min_dist: used for getting the cut distances

 ## Example Usage on Geolife Dataset
 In this example, the data of one user (user id 064) in the Geolife trajectory dataset [[2]](#2) is used to perform adaptive trajectory segmentation and identify locations.
 The code below is presented in script *geolife_example.py*.